Cloxapen Side Effects

 Generic Name: cloxacillin

-Note: This page contains information about the side effects of cloxacillin.
-Some of the dosage forms included on this document may not apply to the brand name Cloxapen.
+Note: This document contains side effect information about cloxacillin.
+Some of the dosage forms listed on this page may not apply to the brand name Cloxapen.

 Applies to cloxacillin: oral capsule, oral powder for reconstitution

 Common gastrointestinal complaints include nausea, vomiting, and diarrhea.
 Rarely the use of cloxacillin (the active ingredient contained in Cloxapen) has been associated with pseudomembranous colitis.[Ref]